 9. Review your deductibles

-Policygenius has analyzed car insurance rates provided by Quadrant Information Services for every ZIP code in all 50 states, plus Washington, D.C.
+Policygenius found the cost of car insurance from the companies with the lowest insurance rates and by credit tier using rates provided by Quadrant Information Services for every ZIP code in all 50 states, plus Washington, D.C.

 Property damage liability: $50,000

 Our sample drivers were aged 30, 35, and 45 years old and drove a 2017 Toyota Camry LE for 10,000 miles per year.
 Some carriers may be represented by affiliates or subsidiaries.
 Rates provided are a sample of insurance costs.
 Your actual quotes may differ.